 As a leader, managing the talent within your team is a very important job.
-Getting the most out of your resources, i.e. your people, is a skill that will ensure you continued success.
+Getting the most out of your resources, i.e. your people is a skill that will ensure your continued success.
 For this reason, how you recruit talent, identify high performers within your team and retain them is likely to have great consequences for the success of your team.
-Essentially, talented people create value and an organisation that creates value will be successful.
-Therefore, the more talent you have in your team will have a direct effect on your team’s performance.
-This Wiki will investigate how best to ensure you acquire, develop and retain talent, the use of the GROW coaching model and finally the importance of the nine-box grid for talent management.
+Essentially, skilled people create value and an organisation that creates value will be successful.
+Therefore, the potential you have in your team will have a direct effect on your team’s performance.
+Below, we will investigate how best to ensure you acquire, develop and retain talent, the use of the GROW coaching model and finally the importance of the nine-box grid for talent management.

 1. Don’t underestimate the talent you have